-During the 90 days before an election, if the organization makes independent expenditures of \$1,000 or more to support or oppose a candidate or ballot measure, it must file the Form 496 (24-hour Independent Expenditure Report) within 24 hours.
+During the 90 days before an election, or on the date of the election, if the organization makes independent expenditures of \$1,000 or more to support or oppose a candidate or ballot measure, it must file the Form 496 (24-hour Independent Expenditure Report) within 24 hours.
 Review the information below to determine which donors must be disclosed as contributors on a campaign statement, including the Form 496.
-In addition, the organization must file Forms 462 (Verification of Independent Expenditures) and 465 (Supplemental Independent Expenditure Report).
+In addition, the organization must file Form 462 (Verification of Independent Expenditures).
 See Chapter 11 for additional information about independent expenditure reports, including when and where to file.